apt-webdev/snakegame/README.md

 A basic retro game inspired by [engineer-man](https://github.com/engineer-man) series in youtube.
 Go check the original code [here](https://github.com/engineer-man/youtube/tree/master/015).

+In the samples folder are simple examples that helped me undertanding the curses library.
 ## Lest's start

 #### Install puthon 3